Yi Jing 易经 (I Ching WG) - The Book of Changes

 ☷ 坤 kūn | Earth 地 dì | Earth | Late summer, south-west | Qilin (unicorn); mother; receptive; yielding (all yin); docility; mare; ox; marriage |

-Two trigrams together give a hexagram or gua for the Yi Jing.
+Two trigrams together make a hexagram or gua of the Yi Jing.

 Order of the I Ching Hexagrams

-The ideal structure for a hexagram is for yin lines to occur at 2 and 4 but yang lines at 3 and 5 (counting lines from the bottom).
+It is widely considered that the ideal structure for a hexagram is for yin lines to occur at 2 and 4 and yang lines at 3 and 5 (counting lines from the bottom).
 The alternating nature of the ‘ideal’ figure highlights the Chinese desire for balance and counter-balance rather than a desire for pure yin or pure yang.
 The top two lines are associated with heaven (spirit), the middle two with people (mind) and the bottom two with earth (body)

 Key